 Rachele Levin is an energy and climate change expert with over 15 years of experience, including positions in academia, the non-profit sector, the Ontario and federal governments, as well as in international negotiations with the United Nations Framework Convention on Climate Change.
 Since 2015, Rachele has been with the Ontario Energy Board (OEB).
 In addition to her current role as Energy Transition Lead, she developed a first-of-its-kind carbon pricing framework and marginal abatement cost curve for the province’s natural gas sector.
 Rachele also created and led the OEB Innovation Sandbox, the first regulatory innovation sandbox in Canada’s energy sector.
 During her tenure as Sandbox Lead, Rachele launched a partnership between the OEB and the Independent Electricity System Operator to support innovative energy pilot projects, provided policy leadership on energy innovation, and initiated and led an international collaboration with energy innovation stakeholders in Europe, the U.S. and Australia, as well as with the International Energy Agency’s International Smart Grid Action Network.
 In addition to her work at the OEB, Rachele authors the Policy Landscape chapter of the annual international REN21 Global Status Review and has been selected to be the Program Chair for the 2023 CAMPUT Conference for Canadian energy regulators.
 In all of her work, Rachele brings enthusiastic thought leadership to public policy related to the energy transition, decarbonization and innovation. clients’ corporate strategy, system planning, project development, and policy/regulatory initiatives.

-Dorothy Moryc is the Vice-President of Engineering & Stations at Enova Power Corp (formerly Waterloo North Hydro).
-She has gained extensive knowledge of electrical utilities and the electricity system while working on leading-edge projects and volunteering in numerous working groups and committees within the sector.
+Dorothy Moryc is the Vice-President of Grid Transformation at Enova Power Corp (formerly Waterloo North Hydro).
+She gained extensive knowledge of electrical utilities and the electricity system while working on leading-edge projects and volunteering in numerous working groups and committees within the sector.
 Dorothy is a progressive leader who has consistently contributed to the Ontario electric utility industry.
 A dynamic innovator for change, Dorothy is not afraid to “dive right in” for the betterment of the energy sector.
-Dorothy holds a BASc degree in Electrical Engineering from the University of Waterloo and is a member of the Professional Engineers Ontario (PEO) association.
-She recently completed her Masters of Business Administration through Ivey Business School at Western University.
+Dorothy holds a BASc degree in Electrical Engineering from the University of Waterloo, MBA from Ivey Business School at Western University, and is a member of the Professional Engineers Ontario (PEO) association.